- Battery size: Specialized SL1-320wh

 An excellent choice for those looking for a well-rounded e-MTB geared more for cross country and trail riding.

 This is an excellent full power and comparatively lightweight e-MTB designed for aggressive trail riding.
 It features 150mm of travel, a full power motor, and a high-capacity battery on a frame crafted specifically to keep its center of gravity as low as possible, meaning you can climb and descend the most technical trails with both confidence and speed.
 This is the bike for people who are out on the trails every chance they get and want to ride even farther and longer.
-If you want to go full out, consider the carbon version of the Turbo Levo priced at 12,749) though there are only limited sizes available.
+If you want to go full out, consider the carbon version of the Turbo Levo priced at 15,000 (on sale for 12,749) though there are only limited sizes available.

 High-end e-MTB with great handling, powerful motor, easily adjusted geometry, and excellent battery range–with a lofty price tag to go with it.